 · A multi-disciplinary approach involving parents, teachers, nursery nurses, support staff, therapists, psychologists, medical staff and other appropriate support agencies;

-· Inclusion programmes that allow the movement of pupils between appropriate educational environments, and can involve a two-way process;
+· Inclusion programmes that allow the movement of pupils between appropriate educational environments.

 Our community involves:

-· A partnership with parents and close relatives at school and in the home;
+· A partnership with parents, close relatives and carers at school and in the home;

 · Local schools with Ridgeway acting as a centre and a resource for equipment, expertise and training;

-· An involvement in the environment beyond the school, to enhance the worth of physically disabled pupils in the community.
+· An involvement in the environment beyond the school, to enhance the worth of young people with Special Educational Needs and Disabilities in the community.